Aliases for DCXR Gene

 Previous GeneCards Identifiers for DCXR Gene

 The protein encoded by this gene acts as a homotetramer to catalyze diacetyl reductase and L-xylulose reductase reactions.
 The encoded protein may play a role in the uronate cycle of glucose metabolism and in the cellular osmoregulation in the proximal renal tubules.
 Defects in this gene are a cause of pentosuria.
 Two transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Aug 2010]

 GeneCards Summary for DCXR Gene

 DCXR (Dicarbonyl/L-Xylulose Reductase) is a Protein Coding gene.
-Diseases associated with DCXR include pentosuria and dacryocystocele.
-Among its related pathways are Metabolism and Glucuronidation.
-GO annotations related to this gene include oxidoreductase activity, acting on NAD(P)H, quinone or similar compound as acceptor and L-xylulose reductase (NADP+) activity.
+Diseases associated with DCXR include pentosuria and essential pentosuria.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on NAD(P)H, quinone or similar compound as acceptor.
 An important paralog of this gene is DECR2.

 UniProtKB/Swiss-Prot for DCXR Gene

 Catalyzes the NADPH-dependent reduction of several pentoses, tetroses, trioses, alpha-dicarbonyl compounds and L-xylulose.
 Participates in the uronate cycle of glucose metabolism.
 May play a role in the water absorption and cellular osmoregulation in the proximal renal tubules by producing xylitol, an osmolyte, thereby preventing osmolytic stress from occurring in the renal tubules